Obedience Training (Basic & Advanced) - Joyful Dogs of Michigan

 Obedience Training

-Basic & Advanced Programs in Lansing, MI
+Basic & Advanced Programs

 Obedience training provides the foundation for a calm, predictable, and enjoyable life with your dog.
 At Joyful Dogs of Michigan, our Basic and Advanced obedience programs teach practical commands that matter in everyday life and allow you and your dog to enjoy the life together you both deserve.